Bukka White: Awards and legacy

-Legacy

 The Led Zeppelin song "Hats Off to (Roy) Harper", on the band's 1970 album Led Zeppelin III, was based in large part on White's "Shake 'Em on Down".
 "Custard Pie", a song on their 1975 album Physical Graffiti, also references "Shake 'Em on Down."

 White's 1963 recordings of "Shake 'Em on Down" and spoken-word piece "Remembrance of Charlie Patton" were both sampled by electronic artist Recoil (mostly a one-man effort by Alan Wilder of Depeche Mode) for the track "Electro Blues for Bukka White" on the 1992 album Bloodline.
 The song was reworked and re-released on the 2000 EP Jezebel.

 In 1995, White's "Aberdeen, Mississippi" was covered as "Aberdeen" by guitarist Kenny Wayne Shepherd on his debut album, Ledbetter Heights.
 It reached number 23 on the Billboard (North America) Mainstream Rock Tracks in 1996.

-On January 26, 2010, Eric Bibb released Booker's Guitar (TEL 31756 02) through Telarc International Corporation, after becoming inspired by the hidden stories Bibb felt by holding White's famous guitar.

-White's song "Parchman Farm Blues" was recorded by Jeff Buckley, and was released posthumously on the bonus disc of Buckley's album Grace: Legacy Edition.
+On January 26, 2010, Eric Bibb released Booker's Guitar (TEL 31756 02) through Telarc International Corporation, after being inspired by playing White's National steel guitar.
+White's "Parchman Farm Blues" was recorded by Jeff Buckley and was released posthumously on the bonus disc of Buckley's album Grace: Legacy Edition.

-In 2011, White was honored with a marker on the Mississippi Blues Trail in Houston, Mississippi.

-The Bukka White Blues Festival is an annual music festival on Columbus Day Weekend in Aberdeen, Mississippi.

-The University Press of Mississippi is scheduled to publish the first full-length biography of Booker White in early 2024.